rezarahimian/docs/multiple_withdrawal.rst

     *Figure 25: ERC20 approve method constraint*

-Hence, adjusting allowance will violate ERC20 standard and would not be an acceptable solution.
-Since this was our last solution for improving ``approve`` method, we would assume API change as feasible suggestion for makeing ``approve`` method safer.
+Hence, adjusting allowance will violate this constraint of ERC20 standard.
+Since this was our last solution for improving ``approve`` method, we would assume API change as final suggestion for makeing ``approve`` method safer.
 It seems that there is no implementation to satisfy the standard constraints and mitigating against the attack under one solution.
-As an alternative solution, security of ``transferFrom`` method can be improved. ``transferFrom`` SHOULD throw unless allowed:
+Hence, security of ``transferFrom`` method could be improved as an alternative solution.
+ERC20 standard emphasizes that:

 .. figure:: images/multiple_withdrawal_30.png
     :scale: 85%